Guide to using cURL with Python

 c.perform()

-# Close the Curl object to free up resources
+# Close the cURL object to release system resources

 c.close()